-Who Is Prince William?
+Who Is William, Prince of Wales?

-Prince William is the eldest son of Princess Diana and Prince Charles of Wales and is the next in line to the British throne after his father.
+Prince William is the elder son of Princess Diana and King Charles III and is the next in line to the British throne.
 He was strongly affected by his parents' divorce in 1996 and his mother's tragic death in 1997 and expressed discomfort at the growing attention he received as he reached adulthood.
 William served in the Royal Air Force and supports numerous charities.